Sergei Millian: Allegations that Millian was a source

 Millian was reportedly identified as Sources D and E in the Steele dossier and later as "Person 1" in the Inspector General's report.
 As an alleged source, Millian was said to have shared key information with a compatriot (later identified as Steele's primary subsource, Russian analyst Igor Danchenko), who then shared it with Christopher Steele.
 Millian has denied being a source for any material in the dossier, and he has reportedly refused to cooperate with investigators for the Mueller report.
 According to Christopher Steele, Danchenko told him he met with Millian in 2016 on three different occasions at restaurants in Washington DC, New York City, and Charleston, South Carolina.
-However, Danchenko told the FBI that he never met Millian, but only spoke on the telephone with someone whom he believed was Millian.
-Danchenko was indicted by John Durham in November 2021 for allegedly having fabricated this telephone conversation with Millian, and The Washington Post later corrected and removed large portions of their previous articles that had identified Millian as a key source of the Steele dossier.
+However, Danchenko told the FBI that he never met Millian, but only spoke on the telephone with someone who he believed was Millian.
+Danchenko was indicted by John Durham in November 2021 (and later acquitted) for allegedly having fabricated this telephone conversation with Millian, and The Washington Post later corrected and removed large portions of their previous articles that had identified Millian as a key source of the Steele dossier.

 In October 2022, judge Anthony Trenga cast doubt on Millian and two 2020 emails he wrote denying he talked to Danchenko: The "emails lack the necessary 'guarantees of trustworthiness' as the government does not offer direct evidence that Millian actually wrote the emails, and, even if he did, Millian possessed opportunity and motive to fabricate and/or misrepresent his thoughts."